Who is Daniel Noboa, the surprise presidential candidate in Ecuador?

 Noboa says he will defeat correísmo

-Noboa already took it for granted that he will go to the second round and stressed this Sunday in a press conference that he will be the one who has the opportunity to defeat correísmo in the ballot scheduled for Sunday, October 15.
+Noboa highlighted this Sunday in a press conference that he will be the one who has the opportunity to defeat correísmo in the ballot scheduled for Sunday, October 15.

 “It will not be the first time that a new project turns the political ‘establishment’ around.
 That freshness in doing politics is what has led us here,” he said at the press conference, held in Guayaquil.